10play/dexie-logger/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+You can test and validate your changes with the [Demo](./demo/README.md)

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.